Healthdirect Free Australian health advice you can count on.

 What happens during nose surgery?

-There are many ways to carry out nose surgery.
-Ask your surgeon to tell you what is planned.
+There are different ways to carry out nose surgery.
+Your surgeon will make a small cut inside your nostril or through the base of your nose.
+You can ask your surgeon to tell you what is planned for your surgery.

 From there, the surgeon might cut away some bone and cartilage to reshape your nose.
-If more cartilage is needed for a nose reconstruction, it can be taken from inside your nose, your ear, or if needed from other parts of the body.
+If more cartilage is needed for a nose reconstruction, it can be taken from:

-The splint and bandages are generally removed after about a week.
+The splint and bandages are generally removed after about one week.

 What should I expect after a nose job?

 Expect some mucus or bleeding from your nose in the first few days.
-Don't blow your nose for at least 7 days.
+You should avoid:

 If you are worried at any time after the nose surgery, ask for medical advice from your doctor.